Andre Wadsworth: Professional career

-1998 NFL Draft
+1998 NFL draft

 Wadsworth bench pressed 500 pounds and had a personal best in the squat of 690.
 The Steelers' college personnel director, Tom Modrak, said: "He's like a missile when he comes off the ball.
 He can keep his pads low and still run full speed.
 He's flexible, and he's around 280 pounds."

-Wadsworth was regarded as the No. 1 prospect in the 1998 NFL Draft.
-He was selected 3rd overall by the Arizona Cardinals.
+Wadsworth was regarded as the No. 1 prospect in the 1998 NFL draft.
+He was selected in the first round with the third overall pick by the Arizona Cardinals.

 Arizona Cardinals

 A lengthy holdout ensued, centered almost directly on both his demand to be paid closer to the contracts signed by the two previous picks, Indianapolis Colts' Peyton Manning out of University of Tennessee at No. 1 and the San Diego Chargers' Ryan Leaf from Washington State University at No. 2 rather than one closer to Heisman Trophy winner Charles Woodson selected by the Oakland Raiders at No. 4, and a provision allowing him to void the contract before expiration if he chose to do so.
 The holdout lasted until the night before the season-opener (44 days) with a six-year, $42 million contract including a $10.49 million signing bonus (Manning received $11.6 million on a $48 million contract, Leaf got $11.2 million on a five-year contract totaling $31.2 million), though the player-triggered option out was never consummated.

 He played in all 16 games his rookie season, finishing with 5.0 sacks and 57 tackles, including 42 solo.
 Bothered by a knee injury in 1999, he still managed to play in 11 games, tallying 2.0 sacks, 26 tackles, and his only career interception.
 Off-season knee surgery, the second of his career, held him out from most of the off-season activities, but still managed 13 tackles and one sack in nine games.
 At the conclusion of the 2000 season, Wadsworth underwent microfracture surgery on his right knee, the third surgery on that knee in his career, and arthroscopic surgery on the left on January 3 with non-team physician Richard Steadman.
 Possibly due to concerns after teammate Eric Swann's semi-recovery from nine knee surgeries, the Arizona Cardinals released Wadsworth before offering a one-year, $512,000 tender that was eventually pulled off the table within days after it went unsigned.

-On January 28, 2007 the St. Petersburg Times reported that the Tampa Bay Buccaneers were planning to give Wadsworth, now 32, a workout.
+On January 28, 2007, the St. Petersburg Times reported that the Tampa Bay Buccaneers were planning to give Wadsworth, now 32, a workout.
 The New York Jets gave Wadsworth a workout later in the offseason.
 On March 26, 2007, the New York Jets signed Wadsworth to a minimum-based salary contract.
 Wadsworth was also said to be healthy enough to compete for an outside linebacker position.
 On September 1, 2007, the Jets released him.